 Downtown New Orleans is one of the most popular areas for tourists to stay as most of downtown is within walking distance of the city’s top tourist sites.
 History buffs will want to check out the French Quarter, with its beautiful architecture and rich history — and cocktail buffs will want to check it out after dark since it’s one of the liveliest parts of the city into the early morning.

 Traveling to New Orleans?
-Check out Matador’s lodging and activity guides to the city:
+Check out Matador’s New Orleans accommodations guides:

 Foodies will love that staying at one of the hotels in downtown New Orleans will put them minutes away from some of the best restaurants in town.
 New Orleans cuisine combines elements of French, Spanish, and African cooking and has one of the most distinct food scenes of any city in the US.
 From jambalaya and gumbo to beignets and po’boys, the restaurants near the hotels in downtown New Orleans are some of the best in the country.